 The best way to find your needs when it comes to the relationship you want to have with a best friend is to think of your last best friend.

 Whatever that friend was doing and however they were adding value to your life, write it down.
 This way, you’ll know what to look for when you’ll be searching for your next best friend.

 Considering those needs that we just discussed, what makes them so tricky and complicated that you need someone else to fulfill them for you?

-In case your best friend was encouraging you, why do you need to be encouraged by someone in order to advance your cause, do your tasks, or whatever you were encouraged to do?
+In case your best friend was encouraging you, why do you need to be encouraged by someone in order to advance your cause, do your tasks, or do whatever you were encouraged to do?